ryansmccoy/spine-core/docs/architecture/ADVANCED_WORKFLOW_PATTERNS.md

 ---

-### F1 — .env-Driven Database Pipeline
+### F1 — .env-Driven Database Operation

 **Level**: Infrastructure | **Uses**: `dotenv`, `SecretsResolver`, `EnvSecretBackend`, `ManagedWorkflow`

-Demonstrates loading database credentials from a `.env` file and using them in workflow steps — the standard pattern for financial data pipelines.
+Demonstrates loading database credentials from a `.env` file and using them in workflow steps — the standard pattern for financial data operations.

 ```python
 import os